KevinGastelum/MyPersonal-LLM/README.md

 ```

-### Pytorch - Deep Learning library used to train our Bigram model
+### Pytorch - Deep Learning framework used to train our Bigram model

 **NVIDIA GPU with CUDA needed or use one free with [Google Colab](https://colab.research.google.com/)**<br>
 Download Pytorch - https://pytorch.org/get-started/locally/<br>